AndreyNautilus/AndreyNautilus.github.io/content/posts/0-distributing-linux-so.md

 tags: [C++, shared library, cmake]
 ---

-Imagine we're making a C++ library.
-We need to deliver this library to a client, and the agreement is to deliver it as _shared library_ for linux.
+Imagine we're developing a C++ library.
+We need to deliver this library to a client, and the agreement is to deliver it as a _shared library_ for linux.
 How to do this?

 Let's define the setup and assumptions: